samarth23-tech23/DFSL/README.md

    Open your web browser and navigate to `http://localhost:8086/letterGenerate/` to view the application.

-## License
+## Ownership and Development

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The DFSL Project is the property of the Directorate of Forensic Science Laboratories (DFSL), and it was developed by students of K J Somaiya Institute of Technology, Information Technology department.